 - A. The following types of signs are exempt from the requirements of this section unless otherwise expressly prohibited by Sec.
 207-6.3 (Signs Prohibited).
 These signs must meet the height and setback requirements of this section.
 No permit is required.
 Signs that are constructed of degradable material may be posted for a maximum period of 90 days.
 Nothing will prevent such a sign from being replaced by an identical sign: - 1.
 Signs not visible from public thoroughfares or intended to be seen by the traveling public. - 2.
 Signs within a business, office, mall, or totally enclosed area. - 3.
 Signs erected by, or on the order of, a public official in the performance of their duty, may be located within the public right-of-way. - 4.
 Portable signs that are a maximum of 6 square feet in area, only one per storefront.
 Portable signs must be located near the building entry on the sidewalk.
 Portable signs are not allowed in parking areas, streets or public rights-of-way and may not impede the flow of pedestrian traffic. - 5.
 Flags, no more than three poles, neither in excess of 60 square feet, nor greater than 40 feet in height per property.
-The flags must be no further from the structure than 50% of the distance from the face of the structure to the public right-of-way.

-- 6. Temporary sign(s).
-There may be no more than eight (temporary signs on display at any one time.
+The flags must be no further from the structure than 50% of the distance from the face of the structure to the public right-of-way. - 6.
+Temporary sign(s).
+There may be no more than eight temporary signs on display at any one time.
 The cumulative total of all temporary signs may be no greater than 32 square feet per property.
 Temporary signs may not exceed 6 feet in height and must be located out of right-of-way or at least 10 feet from the back of the curb or edge of the pavement of the adjacent street, whichever is greater.

-Temporary signs are not permitted for any nonresidential district and special uses in residential districts that have not obtained a permanent identifying sign for its location (Exception: undeveloped lots). - 7.
-Sign spinners, wavers, costumed characters or street performers with signage devices are prohibited within the public right-of-way.
+- 7. Sign spinners, wavers, costumed characters or street performers with signage devices are prohibited within the public right-of-way.
 Any persons involved in this activity must remain on private property in a hard surface paved area, away from entry and exit drives. - 8.
-Swinging or projecting signs not exceeding 35 square feet or projecting more than 4 feet and attached under the eave or awning of a building above a business entrance. - 9.
-Signage on beverage dispensers, limited to three per lot and not located within the required front yard setback for the zoning district. - 910.
+Swinging or projecting signs not exceeding 5 square feet or projecting more than 4 feet and attached under the eave or awning of a building above a business entrance. - 9.
 One official sign as required by the State of Georgia for vehicle emissions stations licensed by the State.
 One sign per public right-of-way frontage.
-Sign The sign shall meet the setback requirements of Sec.
-207-6.6.A and may not exceed 24 inches wide × 36 inches high with standard frame and hardware. - 1011.
-Vehicle sign/wrap shall be allowed when the vehicle is legally parked in the rear or to the side of an establishment or when vehicle cannot legally park in the rear or side of the establishment, may park in a parking area that is farthest away from the public street right-of-way.
-Vehicles must be operational at all times and must not remain stationary for more than 72 hours. - 1112.
-Signage affixed to an automated teller kiosk and accompanying canopy if serving as an accessory use to a bank or financial institution on the same lot. - 1213.
-Signage on coin-operated vending machines, limited to four per lot, and which are not located more than 5 feet from the building foundation and wallapron, and within the required front yard setback of the zoning district. - 13.Freestanding sign required by the Georgia Department of Community Health for state licensed Personal Care Home, Community Living Arrangement, or Group Home.
+Sign shall meet the setback requirements of Sec.
+207-6.6.A and may not exceed 24 inches wide × 36 inches high with standard frame and hardware. - 10.Vehicle sign/wrap shall be allowed when the vehicle is legally parked in the rear or to the side of an establishment or when vehicle cannot legally park in the rear or side of the establishment, may park in a parking area that is farthest away from the public street right-of-way.
+Vehicles must be operational at all times and must not remain stationary for more than 72 hours. - 11.Signage affixed to an automated teller kiosk and accompanying canopy if serving as an accessory use to a bank or financial institution on the same lot. - 12.Signage on vending machines, limited to four per lot, and which are not located more than 5 feet from the building foundation and wall, and within the required front yard setback of the zoning district. - 13.
+Freestanding sign required by the Georgia Department of Community Health for state licensed Personal Care Home, Community Living Arrangement, or Group Home.